RobusGauli/mal/impls/c/README.md

 ### Code & Data being treated in Lisp using the s-expression

 Any s-expresion is by default treated as code.
 What does the mean?
 Well let me try to explain.
 When lisp encounters s-expression, it tries to treat is as an evaluable form i.e tries to evaluate.
 But, we stop this default behaviour by introducing special function called `quote`.
 When `quote` is used as a function for s-expression, it stops rest of the arguments to be evaluated.
-For example:
+For example: \n
   (quote (+ a b)) => (+ a b)

-Without using quote
+Without using quote \n
   (+ a b) => result of whatever a+b is  (basically it gets evaluated)

 The fact that we can change the LISP default behaviour of treating s-expression as an evluable form and instead treat it as a data is what makes LISP powerful and unique.
 Thus, in lips s-expression can treated as both code and data.
 Hope this is good enough understanding. :)